CharlesMartinUK/ExhibitionCurator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and uses React Bootstrap.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses React Bootstrap.

 ## RUNNING

+install Node.js

 In the project directory, you can run: